I’ve been studying leadership for years, and share so many thoughts about it here.

-Many times a leader knows the right thing to do, but we need someone to confirm it for us
+Many times a leader knows the right thing to do, but simply needs someone to confirm it.

-The hardest decisions a leader makes almost always involve people.
+The hardest decisions a leader makes always involve people.

 The little things are often bigger deals and cause more problems in an organization than the big things.

-The greater the challenger the greater the need for a healthy team.
+The greater the challenge the greater the need for a healthy team.

 When a leader says, “I don’t know”, it welcomes the input of others on a team.